 (c) fairly and reasonably related in scale and kind to the development.

-Further, following PPG Viability para 029, ‘The total cumulative cost of all relevant policies should not be of a scale that will make development unviable.’
+Further, following PPG Viability paragraph 029, ‘The total cumulative cost of all relevant policies should not be of a scale that will make development unviable.’

-Our viability reports examine whether the request is fairly and reasonably related in scale and kind to the development by applying the same viability principles that we use when considering affordable housing requests.
+Viability reports can also examine whether requests for infrastructure contributions are fairly and reasonably related in scale to the development.
+Analysing such contributions can be done by utilising the same viability principles used when considering affordable housing requests.

 Reporting to establish whether contributions are necessary and directly related (as per CIL rule 122) should also interrogate the policies, calculations and evidence base used by the relevant council.
 The most common outcome is that a development will be sufficiently viable to provide some level of contributions – whether infrastructure, affordable housing, or both – however not always the full amount sought by policy.